isomerpages/imh-smhc/_speakers/Plenary Speakers/Mr Alvin Tan.md

   </div>
 </div>

-**Title of Plenary Topic**: Fostering Mental Resilience in Communities through the SG Mental Well-Being Network

 Mr Alvin Tan was elected as a Member of Parliament in 2020, and appointed Minister of State for both the Ministry of Trade &amp; Industry (MTI), and the Ministry of Culture, Community &amp; Youth (MCCY).
 He is also a Board Member at the Monetary Authority of Singapore (MAS).

 At MTI, he is involved in growing Singapore’s economy, focusing on the tourism, tech start-up, agri-food tech and advanced manufacturing sectors, and securing free trade agreements with Latin America.
 At MCCY, he is working on empowering youths, promoting mental well-being and mentoring, strengthening racial and religious harmony and supporting Singapore’s sports, arts and culture sectors.
 At MAS, he is helping develop Singapore’s financial sector, including as a fintech, green finance and digital assets hub.